kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ###### Does enabling the feature change any default behavior?

-No - even with a feature enabled scheduler by default will use existing scheduling algorithm to scheudle worklaods.
+No - even with a feature enabled scheduler by default will use existing scheduling algorithm to schedule workloads.
 Only when workload will have an explicit topology constraint set an alternative algorithm will be used.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?